aws-samples/non-profit-blockchain/new-member/README.md

 ```

 If the VPC endpoint is populated with a value, go ahead and run this script.
 This will create the
 CloudFormation stack.
-You will see an error saying `Keypair not found`.
+You will see an error saying `key pair does not exist`.
 This is expected as the script
 will check whether the keypair exists before creating it.
 I don't want to overwrite any existing
 keypairs you have, so just ignore this error and let the script continue: